CloneyMari/CloneyMari/README.md

 - 📫 How to reach me **cloneymaricarandang@gmail.com**

-- ⚡ Fun fact **I'm Certified cat lover 🐱—fluent in meows and expert in chin scratches!**
+- ⚡ Fun fact **I'm a Certified cat lover 🐱—fluent in meows and expert in chin scratches!**

 <p align="left">
 </p>